 - hunt without getting a license first3,

 - give false information on a hunting license applicationt4,

-- hunt without carrying their license on their person, or
+- hunt without carrying your license on your person, or

-- refuse to show their license to a law enforcement officer5
+- refuse to show your license to a law enforcement officer5

 - mountain lion, and

 There are a limited number of available tags for each animal.
 Each tag entitles the hunter to kill one animal.
 You are required to attach the tag to the animal once it is dead.